Philippa Spurway Interior Architect

 Lovely Haarlem

-I went to Montenegro in May and October, being the cooler months and just stayed out of the midday sun.
-In fact I discovered that these are the best times of the year to go to Montenegro as it is much less touristy.
-Everything looked even more beautiful and found out that these are also the most favourite times of year for local people as well.
+I visited Montenegro in May and October, choosing the cooler months and simply avoiding the midday sun.
+In fact, I discovered that these are some of the best times of year to go to Montenegro, it's much less touristy, everything looks even more beautiful, and found out that these are also the favourite months for many local people as well.

-While in Montenegro I had various meetings with builders and I am back on track to start this project next year.
+While in Montenegro, I had several meetings with builders and am back on track to start the project next year.

 Time To Change

-After trying to change myself into another type of person, who enjoys being completely out of the sun, I began to feel a bit trapped by not being able to be myself anymore.
+After trying to turn myself into someone who enjoys being completely out of the sun, I began to feel a bit trapped, like I could no longer be my true self.

 9EC86CAA-4808-4E5B-8E83-9EA4CC3EA329_1_201_a